Skip to content

 Highlights & Insights

-1. Paradigm Shift from Local to Global: Advancing feature caching from local time-domain approximation to global spectral-domain modeling represents a methodological leap.
+1. Paradigm Shift from Local to Global: Advancing feature caching from time-domain local approximation to spectral-domain global modeling represents a methodological leap.

-4. Broad Applicability: Validated across four SOTA models: FLUX.1, SD3.5-Large, Wan2.1-14B, and HunyuanVideo.
+4. Broad Applicability: Demonstrated effectiveness across four SOTA models (FLUX.1, SD3.5-Large, Wan2.1-14B, and HunyuanVideo).

 Limitations & Future Work